-performance, fruit, community organizing
+performance, fruit, memory

 We Should Talk: